A Calder\'on type inverse problem for tree graphs: Examples

 In this section we provide examples which show that Theorem~\ref{thm:main} does not extend, e.g., to graphs with cycles, to the Dirichlet-to-Neumann matrix on only a part of the boundary or to the so-called Weyl vector.

 We start with an example showing that one cannot recover graphs with cycles uniquely from the Dirichlet-to-Neumann matrix.
+We point out that this example is a manifestation of the more general principle that the Dirichlet-to-Neumann matrix is invariant under so-called \emph{$\Delta$-Y-transformations}, see \cite[Section 5]{CurtInge98}.

-\begin{example} Let $\Gamma_1$ be an equilateral graph with edge lengths one that consists of a cycle with three pending edges attached to different points on the cycle, see the left-hand side of Figure~\ref{fig:ex3}.
+\begin{example} Let $\cG_1$ be a graph with all edge weights equal to one that consists of a cycle with three pending edges attached to different points on the cycle, see the left-hand side of Figure~\ref{fig:ex3}.